I-81 Exit 150 Access Management

 A stakeholder group was formed to develop alternatives for improving traffic flow around this intersection.
 The group developed six alternatives that were carried forward for study and presented to the public at a citizen information meeting in August 2009.

-The stakeholders and recommended that VDOT proceeds with a new alternative that combines features of several of the six alternatives presented to the public in August 2009.
+The stakeholders and recommended that VDOT proceed with a new alternative that combines features of several of the six alternatives presented to the public in August 2009.